-Finding a cheap gas supplier doesn’t need to be difficult.
-Find out how Uswitch can help you find the best gas deal for your needs.
+Finding a cheap gas supplier doesn’t need to be difficult - it can take as little as a few minutes to compare gas tariffs and start your switch Find out how Uswitch can help you find the best gas deal for your needs.

-The price of your gas bill can depend on your usage, your area and the type of tariff you’re on – and it’s likely you could cut your gas bills by shopping around for a cheaper deal.
-The only way to find out which supplier has the best deal for you is to run a gas comparison on a site like Uswitch.
+The price of your gas bill can depend on your usage, your area and the type of tariff you’re on – and it’s likely you could cut your heating bills by shopping around for a cheaper deal.
+The only way to find out which supplier has the best deal for you is to compare gas prices on a site like Uswitch.

 Run energy comparisons regularly, we recommend at least once a year to ensure you’re on the best deal available at the time.

 To run the most accurate gas comparison, try to get an annual statement from your current supplier.

 Enter your annual consumption in kWh so we can tell you exactly how much you can save by switching.
 If you don’t have an annual statement, we can still give you an accurate quote based on how much you’re spending now.